-Even where a total system is the goal, there is nothing intrinsically wrong with this "suppression" strategy (see above) if it is used only temporarily to contain weed expression.
-Yet without native annual plants (our focus for 20 years), the successional system will lose aritical source of food for wildlife, breeding habitat for its insect associates, and sugars for its microbial foundations in soil.
+Repeatedly, I see "restoration" projects comprised exclusively of perennials "installed" with such intense density as one would NEVER see in the wild, with the sole purpose of crowding out weeds.
+Even if they were successful, just because a place has is all native plants does not mean that the native system is restored.
+There is nothing intrinsically wrong with this "suppression" strategy (see above) if it is used only temporarily to contain weed expression, yet without native annual plants (our focus for 15 years), the successional system will lose a critical source of food for wildlife, breeding habitat for its insect associates, and sugars for its microbial foundations in soil.